anas1412/Espoir-Analytics/README.md

 * **ITL (Intermediate Term Low):** A swing low that forms inside a bullish Fair Value Gap.
 It represents a strong structural support level.
   * **Internal ITL:** Forms on lower timeframes (under 5 minutes).
   * **External ITL:** Forms on higher timeframes (5 minutes or higher).
 * **Manipulation Leg:** The aggressive, fast price move that sweeps the ITH or ITL liquidity before reversing.
-It is the specific "trap" set by smart money, and we look for our iFVG confirmation inside this specific leg.
+It is identified by the range between the most recent swing extreme and the sweep candle.
+We look for exactly one FVG in this leg to validate the setup.
-* **Stop Hunt:** A secondary sweep that occurs when an initial sweep fails to provide an iFVG confirmation.
-It sweeps the extreme of the recent manipulation leg, acting as a final trap before the real reversal.
-A valid confirmation here reinstates the trade setup.
+* **Stop Hunt:** A secondary sweep that occurs when the first manipulation leg is violated (price breaks the extreme) or fails to provide a singular confirmation.
+The stop hunt sweeps the extreme of the recent failed leg, providing one final "2nd chance" for the setup.

 ---